niklaskks/api-docs/source/index.md

 ### Endpoint
 `GET /v1/content-project/{CP_ID}/thing/{OBJ_ID}/`

-In the example you have to exchange `{CP_ID}` with a valid content project id and `{OBJ_ID}` with a valid object id. *Keep in mind that this is not the UID but the object ID given by the platform!*.
+In the example you have to exchange `{CP_ID}` with a valid Content Project ID and `{OBJ_ID}` with a valid Object ID. *Keep in mind that this is not the UID but the ID assigned by the platform!*.

-## Export generated content for a single object
+## Export generated content for a single Object
 ```python
 import axsemantics
 axsemantics.login('', '')